Katniss218/HumanSpaceProgram/CONTRIBUTING.md

 ## Getting Help:

-If you have any questions, feel free to join the discord server -> https://discord.gg/w9JqtxM3Tw
+If you have any questions, feel free to join [Human Space Program creator's official Discord server](https://discord.gg/w9JqtxM3Tw)

 ## Acknowledgements: